 This is the story of an Indian work known as the Seventy tales of the parrot (Śukasaptati).
 As in the well-known Arabian nights, narrative cliff-hangers are the key to averting disaster.
 This manuscript was produced in India in the 18th century, a Persian translation of the original Sanskrit, and includes many charming illustrations.

 Dobbin was born in Dublin and studied medicine at Trinity College.
 He went to Cairo in 1906 to take up the newly created post of professor of obstetrics and gynaecology at Cairo University, and senior obstetric surgeon and gynaecologist at the famous Qaṣr al-ʿAynī hospital.

 Dobbin served in the RAMC during World War I and then returned to Cairo, where he became interested in book collecting.
-He developed an interest in the history of gynaecology and obstetrics among the Arabs and he built up an important private library of books and manuscripts.
+He developed an interest in the history of gynaecology and obstetrics in Arabic culture and he built up an important private library of books and manuscripts.
 After his death Cairo University founded a medal in his name and named a gynaecological ward in the hospital after him.

 Dobbin donated 31 manuscripts to the RCP, including a rare unidentified 13th century work on pharmacology which has yet to be fully researched.
 Dobbin’s Islamic medical manuscripts and other items donated between the 17th and 20th centuries together make up the RCP's Tritton collection.

 The Tritton collection contains Islamic medical treasures dating from as early as the 13th century and was the focus of a hugely popular 2014 exhibition at the RCP, ‘The mirror of health: discovering medicine in the golden age of Islam’.
 If you missed it, you can still watch the exhibition video and buy the exhibition catalogue.